Philippine crocodile: Distribution and habitat

 The Philippine crocodile has been extirpated in Samar, Jolo, Negros, Masbate, and Busuanga.
-Populations still survive in the Northern Sierra Madre Natural Park within the Luzon rainforest, San Mariano, Isabela, Dalupiri island in the Babuyan Islands, Abra (province) in Luzon and the Ligawasan Marsh, Lake Sebu in South Cotabato, Pulangi River in Bukidnon, Paghungawan Marsh in Siargao Island, and possibly in the Agusan Marsh Wildlife Sanctuary in Mindanao.
+Populations still survive in the Northern Sierra Madre Natural Park within the Luzon rainforest, San Mariano, Isabela, Dalupiri Island in the Babuyan Islands, Abra in Luzon and the Ligawasan Marsh, Lake Sebu in South Cotabato, Pulangi River in Bukidnon, Paghungawan Marsh in Siargao Island, and possibly in the Agusan Marsh Wildlife Sanctuary in Mindanao.
 The Philippine crocodile wildlife populations that reside in these locations live geographically isolated from each other, which ultimately impacts their population level differentiation and decreases genetic diversity.
 It was historically found in parts of Visayas and until the numbers were drastically cut by, mainly, habitat destruction.
 These crocodiles eat ailing fish in a significantly higher proportion than healthy fish, thus improving the common health of the fish stock.
 By preying on the most common fish, they balance the fish population; any species which suddenly becomes dominant is put back in its proper proportion.
 Crocodile droppings are nutritious for the fish and contain critically important chemicals.